Chen-Yulin/Aircraft-Landing-Control/README.md

 ## Description

-This repository is for simulating and validating our control policy of landing an aircraft ona carrier vessel.
+This repository is for simulating and validating our control policy of landing an aircraft on a carrier vessel.

 ## Installing